tcarroll/tcarroll/README.md

 * My side project is building a web application that helps people manage and share the things that make them smart

-* I don't use Twitter
+* I don't use Twitter or Facebook

 * [LinkedIn profile](https://www.linkedin.com/in/tomcarroll/)